noqqe/why-openbsd.rocks/content/fact/pledge.md

 }
 ```

-Within 2 releases the OpenBSD Developers managed to introduce `pledge` to most
+Within only two releases, the OpenBSD Developers managed to introduce `pledge`
-of the binaries in the base system.
+to most of the binaries in the base system.

 Details: